end-4/dots-hyprland/README.md

 # 🙏 Attribution
  - Thank you fufexan (who also thanks a lot more people) for their guidance and eww config: https://github.com/fufexan/dotfiles (very clean implementation, my config is based on this)
- - Thanks to the people at the Hypr Development Discord for their inspiration (some might be toxic sometimes, but not always)
+ - Thanks to the people at the Hypr Development Discord for their inspiration
- - Bing AI for helping me breeze through the process of learning libraries
+ - Bing AI for helping me code like 80% of the C++ functions lmao
- - Maybe more, but I don't remember them all.. thanks anyway
+ - Maybe more, but I might not remember them all..
+Still, thanks.

 # 🌟 Stars

 [![Stars](https://starchart.cc/end-4/dots-hyprland.svg)](https://starchart.cc/end-4/dots-hyprland)

 # 💡 Some inspirations
- - osu!lazer, ~~Windows 11~~, Material 3, Valorant's download indicator, TETR.IO (web game), LineageOS
+ - osu!lazer, Windows 11, Material Design 3, AvdanOS (concept)